 11. Phi Phi Islands

-Aerial view of the famous Maya Beach, Phi Phi islands, Thailand, with turquoise sea shining between the lush mountains.
+Aerial view of the famous Maya Beach, Phi Phi islands, Thailand.

-Aerial view of the famous Maya Beach, Phi Phi islands, Thailand, with turquoise sea shining between the lush mountains.
+Aerial view of the famous Maya Beach, Phi Phi islands, Thailand.

 The Phi Phi Islands are some of Thailand’s most famous island escapes, renowned for their crystal-clear waters and dramatic cliffs.
 The main island, Phi Phi Don, is the only inhabited island and offers a combination of bustling nightlife and beautiful natural scenery.